 Reflecting on Remembrance Day

 Readers, this book changed the way I looked at the world for so many reasons.
-It opened my eyes to the other side of war: To those who are not on the front lines fighting, but become directly affected by the conflict.
-It also let me see that kids are not immune to acts of war, either, and that even one person can make others believe in hope for a better future.
+It opened my eyes to the another side of war.
+I learned what life was like for those directly affected by the conflict.
+It also let me see that kids are not immune to acts of war, either.
+Finally, I realized that even one person can make others believe in hope for a better future.
 Every time I read this book, I am moved by Sadako’s story and bravery.
 It is also one of the shortest books I own; it’s only 80 pages long, but it’s a powerful and moving story, and I have to read it over and over again.

 Whenever I see a paper crane, I take in everything I have learned about Remembrance Day: The sacrifice of many people, John McCrae’s poem In Flanders Field (which is also such a moving piece of writing), and the lives, both past and present, of so many who are forever changed by these conflicts.
 These people and this poem all make me thankful for what I have and am still trying to achieve.
 Besides taking in the ceremonies and reflecting, this is how I am choosing to pass Remembrance Day.

 How do you choose to reflect on Remebrance Day?

 Until my next post, Readers!